wp-plugins/zuppler-online-ordering/readme.txt

 3. Sample Order Online page rendered using the plugin

 == Changelog ==

+= 1.1.3 =
+* Fixed a bug when Zuppler Reviews doesn't initialize when jQuery noConflict is active

+= 1.1.2 =
+* Added the View Order button for responsive websites

+= 1.1.1 =
+* Added XSS as an alternative transport type.

 = 1.1 =
 * Added information tabs to the settings page.